gosystemsgmbh/RI_Framework/README.md

     - [ ] Check fixed log levels
     - [ ] Check correct null handling
   - [ ] Do all events use proper event handler and event args?
+  - [ ] Rename EF to EF6
+  - [ ] Rename SQLiteEF to SQLiteEF6
+  - [ ] Add NuGet packages to Libraries project
   - [ ] TODOs
 - [ ] Testing
   - [X] Split testing into "Unity" and ".NET"